-First introduced in Hearthstone’s Journey to Un’Goro expansion, Quests are 1-mana Legendary spells which provide a powerful reward when you perform a specific set of actions.
+You could be forgiven for not being familiar with Hearthstone’s Quests, because Blizzard hasn’t used them in a while.
+Quests are 1-mana Legendary spells which provide a powerful reward when you perform a specific set of actions.
 They always start in your opening hand so you can play them on your first turn and spend the rest of the game completing them.
-There are no Quests in the current Standard card pool, but Saviors of Uldum looks to change that: each class will get a new Quest and each player will receive one of the Quests the first time they log into the expansion.
+Saviors of Uldum is the first expansion since Journey to Un’Goro to include new quests — there’s one for each class.

 One of the original problems with Quests was how they slowed your deck down and gave you one less card in your opening hand.
 Classes with good stalling tactics like Priest, Warrior, and Rogue made the best use of Quests in the past.
 The original Rogue Quest — The Caverns Below — was so powerful that it had to be nerfed on three separate occasions.

 But it seems the developers understood these weaknesses.
-In Saviors, we’re getting a new card called Questing Adventure, a 2/3 minion which draws a card if you have a Quest.
-Cards like this, that give you bonuses if you’ve played a quest, will go a long way to making Quests more playable for all classes.
+In Saviors, they added Questing Adventure, a 2/3 minion which draws a card if you have a Quest.
+Cards like this, that give you bonuses if you’ve played a quest, tried to make Quests more playable for all classes.

 Shaman Quest: Corrupt the Waters

-But Shaman have access to lots of powerful (and less expensive) Battlecry options.
-How about two 5/5 Horrors from Swamp Queen Hagatha, each with two spells attached?
+Still, Shaman have access to lots of powerful (and less expensive) Battlecry options.
+How about two 5/5 Horrors from Swampqueen Hagatha, each with two spells attached?
 Or a Fire Elemental that does 6 damage.
 On top of the Shaman cards, there are neutral minions.
 Lifedrinker becomes a Fireball (6 damage), plus a Radiance (6 healing).
-Mind Control Tech (if your opponent has 4 or minions, take control of one) acts as a board equalizer, Dark Iron Dwarf (give a minion +2 attack) gives a minion +4 attack.
+Former Champ gives you two 5/5s on board for seven mana.
+Mind Control Tech (if your opponent has 4 or minions, take control of one) acts as a board equalizer.

-Lackeys are where Heart of Vir’naal will shine.
-All the Lackey generators generate twice as many Lackeys, and Shamans are also getting a new Lackey generator in the E.V.I.L totem card.
-Lackeys are 1-mana so can you play many the same turn as your Hero Power.
-With the Heart of Vir’naal, Kobald Lackey does 4 damage, Faceless Lackey summons two minions, Ethereal Lackey gives you two spells, Goblin Lackey gives +2 attack, and Witchy Lackey transform a minion into one that costs two more.
+Lackeys are where Heart of Vir’naal shines.
+All the Lackey generators generate twice as many Lackeys, and Shamans received a new Lackey generator in the E.V.I.L totem card.
+Lackeys only cost 1 mana, so can you play many the same turn as your Hero Power.
+With the Heart of Vir’naal, Kobold Lackey does 4 damage, Faceless Lackey summons two minions, Ethereal Lackey gives you two spells, Goblin Lackey gives +2 attack, and Witchy Lackey transform a minion into one that costs two more.

 Druid Quest: Untapped Potential